Predicted impact of Brexit: Border with France

-The French and British governments say they remain committed to the Le Touquet Agreement, which lets UK border checks be completed in France, and vice versa (juxtaposed controls).
+The French and British governments stated they remained committed to the Le Touquet Agreement, which lets UK border checks be completed in France, and vice versa (juxtaposed controls).
 The two governments signed the Sandhurst Treaty in January 2018, which will shorten the time taken to process migrants attempting to reach the UK from Calais, from six months to one month.
 The UK also announced it will invest a further £44.5 million on border security at the English Channel.

 If there had been a "no-deal" Brexit, trade between the UK and France would have defaulted to World Trade Organization rules.
 To ensure the smooth flow of freight, France created a new "smart border" which will scan trucks' licence plates and automatically link them to shipping documents filled out online by exporters.
 Trucks travelling to Britain will either be waved through, or undergo checks if they carry food, plants or livestock.
 Gérald Darmanin, French Minister of Public Action and Accounts, said there would not be long queues in Calais.
 France is spending €50 million on expanding port infrastructure and plans to recruit 700 more customs staff by the end of 2020.

-The first holidays after Brexit and covid crisis delays occur in Dover port.
+In the first holidays after Brexit and the COVID Crisis delays occurred in Dover port.
 With Brexit rules, all passport need to be checked.
-In 2022, queue at the border risk to become the new normal.
-However, French PM considers France is not responsible for Brexit queue at the border, while Port of Dover boss Doug Bannister has told LBC that it's "absolutely true" that Brexit is ultimately to blame for the extreme delays at the port of Dover because passports require extra checks.
+The French Government states that France is not responsible for Brexit queue at the border, while Port of Dover boss Doug Bannister has told LBC that it's "absolutely true" that Brexit is ultimately to blame for the extreme delays at the port of Dover because passports require extra checks.

-Dover port is three time smaller than Calais port.

-Brexit will also require a major Dover upgrade, and involve increased queue when biometric checks start.